HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       figures_enabled = true
       # If true, export the solver-exchange mesh bundle next to the generated mesh.
 Set it to false for profiling or mesh-only runs that do not need bundle metadata.
 Downstream solvers that require runtime mesh support may fail without this bundle.
       export_exchange_bundle = true
+      # If true, reuse a previously generated mesh when its inputs (domain geometry, river constraint, lake/dam refinement, mesh and delineation configuration) are unchanged, instead of regenerating it.
+Gmsh is not reproducible run to run (it reseeds from the system clock), so regeneration yields a different mesh and makes results and calibration objectives irreproducible; caching pins the mesh.
+Default off (regenerate every run).
+See hydromodpy.spatial.mesh.mesh_cache.
+      cache = false
       # Pixel density used when rendering the main mesh overview figure.
 Increase it when you need to inspect mesh edges and constraints more closely in the saved PNG.
       figure_dpi = 300
       # Pixel density used when rendering the regional overview figure.
 Keep it lower than figure_dpi when you want detailed local mesh inspection without making the regional PNG too heavy.